 In this tutorial, we will show you how to install Oracle Java on your Ubuntu 18.10 LTS.
 For those of you who didn’t know, Java is a programming language and computing platform.
 It was first released by Sun Microsystems in 1995.
-Many programs and scripts that require Java to run it, but usually Java are not installed by default on a VPS or Dedicated Server.
+Many programs and scripts require Java to run it, but usually Java are not installed by default on a VPS or Dedicated Server.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 I will show you through the step-by-step installation of JRE (Java Runtime Environment) and JDK (Java Development Kit) on Ubuntu 18.10 Cosmic Cuttlefish.

 Install Oracle Java on Ubuntu 18.10 Cosmic Cuttlefish

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following